n017/NetSeal-Helper/README.md

 NetSeal Helper is a program i made which helps you to get some data that is not possible by other way

+> Use this program under your own responsibilities

 > Important note.
 Select always the original target, or you might get banned